bogdanvuk/phd/source/efti.rst

 Experiments
 -----------

-Conducted experiments were devised to compare the performance of evolved DTs using the proposed EFTI algorithm with the DTs inferred using some of the previously proposed algorithms.
+Conducted experiments were devised to compare the quality of the DTs evolved by the proposed |algo| algorithm, with the DTs inferred by some of the previously proposed algorithms.
 In particular, DTs were compared by their size and accuracy.

-In total, 21 different datasets from the UCI machine learning repository [36] have been used in the experiments: Wisconsin Breast Cancer (bcw), Pima Indians Diabetes (pid), Glass Identification (gls), Iris Plants (irs), Vehicle Silhouettes (veh), Vowel Recognition (vow), Statlog Heart Disease (hrts), Australian Credit Approval (ausc), Hepatitis Domain (hep), Lymphography Domain (lym), Balance Scale Weight & Distance (bc), Zoo (zoo), 1984 United States Congressional Voting Records (vote), Ionosphere (ion), Sonar (son), Contraceptive Method Choice (cmc), German Credit (ger), Liver Disorders (liv), Page Blocks Classification (page), Thyroid Disease (thy) and Waveform 40 (w40).
-Only change to the original datasets was that the instances with missing values have been removed from the datasets.

-All reported results are the averages of the five ten-fold cross-validation experiments.
-Experimental setup was the following.
-Each dataset D, was divided into 10 non-overlapping sets, D1, D2, … D10, by randomly selecting the instances from D using uniform distribution.
-In each cross-validation run, a DT was created using a selected DT inference algorithm.
-During the inference process, D\Di set was used as the training set.
-Inferred DT was than tested using Di set as the test set.
-This procedure was repeated 5 times, resulting in 50 inferred DTs for each dataset and for each DT inference algorithm.
-Using these sets of 50 DTs, average inferred DT size, measured as the number of DT leafs, was calculated for every dataset and every DT inference algorithm.
+All datasets listed in the :num:`Table #tbl-uci` were used for the induction in the experiments.
+All reported results are the averages of the five five-fold cross-validation experiments.
+Experimental setup for each algorithm and each dataset was as follows:

+- The dataset D, was divided into 5 non-overlapping sets: :math:`D_1`, :math:`D_2`, ... :math:`D_5`, by randomly selecting the instances from D using uniform distribution
+- For the *i*th :math:`i \in (1,5)`, cross-validation run, training set was formed by using all the instances from D except the ones from :math:`D_i`, i.e. :math:`train\_set = D \ D_i`, and was used to induce the DT by the current algorithm being tested
+- Inferred DT was than tested for accuracy by using the instances form the set :math:`D_i`.

+This whole procedure was repeated 5 times, resulting in 25 inferred DTs for each dataset and for each inference algorithm, together with the classification accuracy calculated as a percentage of correctly classified test set instances, for each of them.
 Using test set classification accuracies, calculated as a percentage of correctly classified test set instances, average DT classification accuracy for every dataset and DT inference algorithm has been also calculated.
 Both the DT size and test set classification accuracy are reported with 95% confidence intervals.

 For DT inference algorithms that require DT pruning a pruning set has been created, taking 30% of the training set instances selected randomly, and used to prune the DT.